bosskham/edge_tts_gui/README.md

 # Dependency deprecated I will release the new version very soon

+However, I need some time to compile it

 # Edge TTS Generator by BossKham

 A user-friendly desktop application for generating speech using Microsoft Edge's online Text-to-Speech voices.
 Create high-quality audio from text with various customization options.